Skip to main content

 4. Bottom Line

-Glucagon is a synthetic hormone that may be used to treat severely low blood sugar levels (severe hypoglycemia) in adults and children with diabetes, or as a diagnostic aid during a radiologic examination.
+Glucagon is used to treat severely low blood sugar levels (severe hypoglycemia) in adults and children with diabetes, or as a diagnostic aid in adults to slow stomach and intestinal movements during a radiologic examination.
 Family members and caregivers should recognize the signs of severe hypoglycemia and act quickly.
 Glucagon may be used when people are unconscious or having a seizure and works within 10 minutes.
-Trials report that 100% of people respond within 30 minutes.
+Emergency serivces should also be called as severe hypoglycemia can be life-threatening and lead to brain damage or death if left untreated.

 5. Tips